Naezr/ShyFox/README.md

 ### To-Do

  - Make the background colors less flat, add a glow, a blur or something like that (almost impossible because Sidebey cannot be transparent)
+ - Make the sliding panels floating so that there is no connection to the edge of the screen

 ### Thanks